 The artists Christo and Jeanne-Claude, his late wife, might have drawn the world’s attention to Lake Iseo recently, with the Floating Piers, a pop-up installation consisting of a golden walkway made from floating polystyrene docks covered in 100,000 square metres of mandarin-coloured fabric.
 Some 270,000 people ambled over them in the first five days.
 But the Italian Lakes are no secret.

-Skirted by leafy waterfront parks, luxuriant private gardens, grand hotels, and stately villas, the sprawling Italian Lakes have been a getaway spot since the Roman times and were where the grand tourists went to learn to live like locals in the 18th and 19th centuries.
-They remain a popular spot for Italians to escape to, and with good reason.
+Skirted by leafy waterfront parks, luxuriant lakeside gardens, and stately villas, and dotted with grand hotels and waterfront restaurants, the sprawling Italian Lakes have been a getaway spot since the Roman times and were where the grand tourists went to live like locals in the 18th and 19th centuries.
+They remain a popular spot for Italians to escape to and with good reason.

 The first time we explored the Italian Lakes it was actually in winter, not summer.
 We did a road through the mountains of northern Italy after a snowboarding holiday at Cortina.
 (Well, snowboarding for Terence and lots of fireplace reading for me.)
 We thought winter was wonderful on the Italian lakes, with the crisp air and even clearer light, however, unfortunately many of the big old piles that are there grand hotels were closed and those that were open were spookily empty.